talon-one/talon_go/docs/CampaignEditedNotification.md

 ### SetOldCampaign

-`func (o *CampaignEditedNotification) SetOldCampaign(v CampaignStateNotification)`
+`func (o *CampaignEditedNotification) SetOldCampaign(v Campaign)`

-SetOldCampaign gets a reference to the given CampaignStateNotification and assigns it to the OldCampaign field.
+SetOldCampaign gets a reference to the given Campaign and assigns it to the OldCampaign field.

 ### GetRuleset